Sarmentor/CAOS-EXPERIMENTS/README.md

 # CAOS-EXPERIMENTS
 MAN-MACHINE COOPERATION IN CAOS RELATED EXPERIMENTS AND CONCEPTS => (GPT POWERED PYTHON CODE)

-Please write a interesting formal Github README file for a repository.
-This repository is about mixing CAOS theory and other Physics and Life Sciences concepts.
+GPT REQUEST: "Please write a interesting formal Github README file for a repository.
+This repository is about mixing CAOS theory and other Physics and Life Sciences concepts."

 # CAOS Theory and Interdisciplinary Sciences

 ![CAOS Theory and Interdisciplinary Sciences](1-persian-fractal-patterns.jpg)